 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 What if I take too much?

-If you take too many naproxen tablets by accident, you're more likely to get some of the common side effects.
+If you take too many naproxen tablets, you're more likely to get some of the common side effects.
 Contact your doctor straight away.

 5. Taking naproxen with other painkillers